WHITE-HAT999/testtttt/README.md

 		pingNotificationCooldown = 0,
 		maxSamples = 12, -- max num of recent pings stored spikeThreshold = 1.75, -- high Ping in comparison to average ping (e.g 100 avg would be high at 150)
-		adaptiveBaselineSamples = 30, -- how many samples Contro takes before deciding on a fixed high ping value adaptiveHighPingThreshold = 120 -- default value
+		adaptiveBaselineSamples = 30, -- how many samples Sirius takes before deciding on a fixed high ping value adaptiveHighPingThreshold = 120 -- default value
 	},
 	frameProfile = {